jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 3. make it look prettier
 4. get the date and time working on it
 5. fix the image scaling issues
+6. have workouts be sorted according to date

 ### way to edit workout components
 1. another form but this time it edits pre-existing workout objects